Facelift in Oakville, Ontario

 If you’re noticing signs of aging in your face, you may be considering different ways to freshen up your look.
 A facelift can help rejuvenate any sagging areas and soften deep folds, restoring your youthful appearance.

-At ICLS Dermatology & Plastic Surgery in Oakville, we serve patients from Toronto, the Greater Toronto Area, and Hamilton seeking facial rejuvenation surgery.
-Dr. Julie Khanna combines surgical expertise and compassionate patient care to provide natural-looking, long-lasting results.
+At ICLS Plastic Surgery in Oakville, we serve patients from Toronto, the Greater Toronto Area, and Hamilton seeking facial rejuvenation surgery.
+Dr. Khanna’s comprehensive facelift technique addresses both the quantity and quality of the skin, restoring a youthful structure rather than just a “pulled” look.

 What Is a Facelift?